(A chapter of Akayama DanJay.)

-The Galaxy Zephyr fired all cylinders, swiftly accelerated by its new wings.
-They flew for the ceiling of their confinement, where tentacles had no time to react before the Wheel sliced them off and dug into the Hurricane’s flesh.
-Deeper and deeper dove the Galaxy Zephyr, the wound bleeding giant teeth all around.
+The Galaxy Zephyr fired all cylinders and swiftly accelerated with its new wings, flying for the confining ceiling.
+The Hurricane’s tentacles had no time to react before the Wheel sliced them off.
+Deeper and deeper dove the Galaxy Zephyr, the Hurricane’s wound bleeding giant teeth all around.
 “What the hell!” shouted Charlie.
-The teeth crunched each other into sharp shards which shanked their silvery-blue Uzumaki Armor deep enough to endanger the tiny Zephyr robots hidden within.
+The teeth crunched each other into sharp shards which shanked the silvery-blue Uzumaki Armor deep enough to endanger the tiny Zephyr robots hidden within.
 “Aaaugh, that screech!”
 He piloted with his pedals, freeing his hands to cover his ears.
 “These teeth!”

 Dakshi didn’t have the luxury of piloting with his pedals.
-Instead he committed his four wings to shielding the Galaxy Zephyr from teeth, and their screeching abated.
+Instead he committed his four wings to shielding the Galaxy Zephyr from teeth.
+Their screeching abated.
 “Eisu, Fumiko, daijoubu?“

 “No teeth down here!”
-Fumiko redirected spare power from Dakshi’s wings to her own.
+Fumiko redirected spare power from Dakshi’s four wings to her own.

-Eisu did the same as Charlie moved his wings into protective position.
+Eisu did likewise as Charlie moved his wings into protective position.
 “Maximum thrust!”

 “Ora!”
-Lucille had to shout over the teeth, because the wings didn’t stop them from screeching all around her in the Galaxy Zephyr’s head.
+Lucille had to shout over the teeth, because the wings didn’t stop the screeching all around her in the Galaxy Zephyr’s head.
 “We’ve almost bust out!”